-Social Judo now checking for this app on any child users phone.
+Social Judo is now checking for this app on all child users phones.
 What is it? and what do I need to know?

 The app that has got parents worried is Siniy Kit, or Blue Whale.
 The name apparently comes from a song by a Russian rock band, popular with western teens called Lumen.
 Its opening lines are, “Why scream when no one hears what we’re talking about?”